Mozartuss/DEAP-Emotion-Recognition/README.md

 To predict trends only, we need to threshold the labels in the middle to obtain binary values, since each label in the DEAP dataset was scored between 1 and 10.

 ## Conclusion
-After training the moddel with an 75/25 split we get an accuracy of about 92.17% and 0.2001 as Loss-value (Arousal) and about 94.46% and 0.1553 as Loss-value (Valence)
+After training the moddel with an 75/25 split we get an accuracy of about 92.17% and 0.2001 as Loss-value (Arousal) (Left) and about 94.46% and 0.1553 as Loss-value (Valence) (Right)

 <p align="middle">